karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2021-05-21-Supply-Chain-Logistics-Control-vs-Integration.md

 Another interesting way to think about it is that you can use your transportation network as a storage device

-It is a nice rule of thumb for estimating the changes in overall inventory as a result of changing the number of warehouses.
+It's a nice rule of thumb for estimating the changes in overall inventory as a result of changing the number of warehouses.
 These calculations are assuming that nothing else changes.

 X2 = (X1) \* √ (n2/n1)